Skip to Content

 How do I get cash assistance in Maryland?

-Apply in person at your local DSS office 2 or file an application online through Maryland Benefits which is a web-based screening and application tool for all Marylanders to apply for benefits.
+Apply in person at your nearest local DSS office or file an application online through Maryland Benefits which is a web-based screening and application tool for all Marylanders to apply for benefits.

-All work eligible applicants are required to seek employment and participate fully in work requirement activities from the day they apply for benefits.
+All able-bodied applicants who aren’t exempt are required to seek employment and fully participate in work-related activities from the day they apply for benefits.

 How long can I get TCA in Maryland?